mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 </Placeholder>;
 ```

-We have split the `Placeholder.ImageContent` with a lot of props and we:
+To sum-up the situation, we split the `Placeholder.ImageContent` that had a lot of props and we:

 - made a `PlaceholderLine` component with its own dedicated props
 - made a `PlaceholderMedia` component with its own dedicated props